 As you will have seen from above, the culture around love in Japan is certainly different than anywhere else.
 And that’s not all either!
 Let’s finish things off with a few of the more unique aspects of the Japanese love culture.

-Something unique about デート in Japan is that personal displays of affection (PDA) are not a thing.
+Something unique about « デート » in Japan is that personal displays of affection (PDA) are not a thing.
 Whether it’s for moral reasons or because they feel uncomfortable with it, kissing or hugging when out and about is a big no for many Japanese people.

-And finally, let’s discuss the unique events known as 合コン (Goukon – Dating mixers) and 婚活 (Konkatsu – Marriage hunting parties). 合コン are casual parties, often held at a bar, where people get the opportunity to meet mutual friends who all happen to be single.
-They’re pretty popular with university students, and a fun night regardless of how your matchmaking goes.
+« 合コン » are casual parties, often held at a bar, where people get the opportunity to meet mutual friends who all happen to be single. (see also this article on Japanese phrases for making friends).
+These dating mixers are pretty popular with university students, and are a fun night regardless of how your matchmaking goes.

-婚活 are more serious.
+« 婚活 » are more serious.
 People go to these events to meet potential partners who are looking to settle down.
 The major benefits of these parties are that everyone is looking for the same thing in the relationship, and they’re run by a separate company.
 This means that people feel safe and relaxed, unlike with dating apps.

 So, do you think you’ve learned a thing or two about love in Japan?
 While there certainly are unique points about their culture, in the end Japanese people want to find love just like everyone else.
 Best of luck to anyone aiming to find a partner in Japan in the future!